vistadataproject/nodeVISTA/setupDocker/README.md

 __Note__: _docker run_ with _-v_ (named volume) for _home/nodevista/g_ should persist the database across docker runs.

-Extra - building dependent image _nodevista999cs_ that also runs Clinical Services ...
+Extra - building dependent image _nodevista999cs_ that also runs __VAM Clinical Services__ ...

-> docker build -f DockerfileCS -t nodevista999cs .
+> docker build --no-cache -f DockerfileCS -t nodevista999cs .

 and run with the following so that the _clinicalServices REST_ is available ...